nicoboyce/nicoboycedotcom/_posts/2024-05-25-where-did-the-nico-logo-design-originate.md

 Lewis Hamilton and Nico Rosberg made huge waves en route to Formula One and were very exciting junior drivers at the point where I was first watching the lower rungs of the single-seater ladder.
 Rosberg was one of the influences on my choice of name and so I did look to him for ideas for a design.
 I wanted to reference my appreciation for his achievements but with an individual twist.

 You can see Nico Rosberg's logo on the cockpit of this Airbus, replicating his helmet design.
+The N and I are not connected, and the O has a break in it mirroring the C, but the proportions and concept are similar.

 ![Nico Rosberg helmet design on an Airbus](/public/img/nicorosberg.jpg) *Nico Rosberg's Williams era helmet design, on an Airbus.*